-Petition to Mark Zuckerberg
+Petition to Our community.

-Petition to Valerie Jarrett, Barack Obama
+Petition to US President, Barack Obama

 Siblings Day (April 10) follows the spirit of Mothers Day and Fathers Day, a great American tradition and highly respected celebration of family values and beliefs.
 All siblings should also be appreciated, honored and celebrated each year and have a day to call their own.
 We need 200,000 signatures in order to begin this process.
 Do it now!!
-Sign our petition urging President Obama to sign a Proclamation to create a NATIONAL SIBLINGS DAY to be celebrated every year on April 10th.
-2016 could be a great year for Siblings Day,and we need your help for this commemorative day to become a reality.
+Sign our petition urging our President to sign a Proclamation to create a NATIONAL SIBLINGS DAY to be celebrated every year on April 10th.
+This year could be a great year for Siblings Day,and we need your help for this commemorative day to become a reality.
 Please forward this petition to all your brothers and sisters, friends and relatives.
-Created: March, 2016 Issues: Family MINIMUM Signatures needed to reach goal of 200,000 OFCOURSE WE WELCOME MORE` * * * * * * * * * * * * * * * * * MORE INFORMATION HERE Mothers Day was founded by Anna Jarvis of Philadelphia, PA in 1907 and Fathers Day founded by Mrs. John Dodd of Spokane, WA in 1910.
+Created: March, 2016 Issues: Family Signatures needed to reach goal of 200,000 OFCOURSE WE WELCOME MORE * * * * * * * * * * * * * * * * * MORE INFORMATION HERE Mothers Day was founded by Anna Jarvis of Philadelphia, PA in 1907 and Fathers Day founded by Mrs. John Dodd of Spokane, WA in 1910.
 Almost one hundred ten (110) years have gone by without honoring our siblings!
 Claudia Evart, a native New Yorker, after losing both her only siblings, felt inspired to create Siblings Day Foundation, a 501 (c) (3) publicly supported volunteer organization.
 See our website, www.siblingsday.org for information about past work to get National Siblings Day established.
 Beginning April 10, 2015, Siblings Day was #1 trending topic on social media for two consecutive days.
 Worldwide media outlets published and posted stories about Siblings Day which included blogs and TV and radio broadcasts.
 There was also an overwhelming response from the public, celebrities and politicians which lead to Siblings Day going viral and trending on Facebook, Twitter, Instagram and YouTube and more recently on Google+ and Tumblr!.
-Over the years, we have been working continually to spread the idea of Siblings Day and have been recognized by two past US Presidents (Clinton, 2000) and (Bush, 2008) and six cabinet members.
+Over the years, we have been working continually to spread the idea of Siblings Day and have been recognized by three past US Presidents (Clinton, 2000), (Bush, 2008) and Obama, (2016) and six cabinet members.
 We have also received gubernatorial proclamations from 49 states and recognition from many other politicians including Senator Edward M. Kennedy, Congresswoman Carolyn B. Maloney, NY Mayors; Manhattan borough President; celebrities such as Oprah Winfrey, Olsen sisters, Beyonce, Kardashians, Cindy Crawford; cultural institutions including children's museums and zoos; universities and colleges, and more importantly America's siblings.
 In furtherance of establishing this day, we have been involved in the creation of UN resolution for Siblings Day with the help of UN Estonian Ambassador, Sven Jurgenson and the President from the Republic of Estonia and look forward to discussions with other countries.